angr/angr-doc/docs/analyses/cfg.md

 >>> print "Successors (and type of jump) of the entry point:", [ jumpkind + " to " + str(node.addr) for node,jumpkind in cfg.get_successors_and_jumpkind(entry_node) ]
 ```

+### Viewing the CFG

+Control-flow graph rendering is a hard problem.
+angr does not provide any built-in mechanism for rendering the output of a CFG analysis, and attempting to use a traditional graph rendering library, like matplotlib, will result in an unusable image.

+One solution for viewing angr CFGs is found in (axt's angr-utils repository)[https://github.com/axt/angr-utils].

 ## Shared Libraries

 The CFG analysis does not distinguish between code from different binary objects.